 Parishioners drop coins in their blue boxes as they count their blessings twice a year.
 The funds are gathered and donated to UTO, which provides grants to groups seeking to serve the world.

 During Lent, parishioners are invited to sponsor a student who is suffering from malnutrition, by paying for daily breakfast at St. Augustine's Primary School in Dar es Salam, Tanzania.

-In November, parishioners pick up grocery bags and shopping lists to purchase Thanksgiving groceries for struggling families served by Second Story.
+In November, parishioners pick up shopping lists to purchase Thanksgiving groceries for struggling families served by Second Story.

 During Advent, we collect Christmas presents to be donated to CHO, which makes them available to their clients free of charge.
 Struggling families can choose gifts for their children at the Christmas store in mid-December.